boscobarberesbert/sprite-sorting-and-camera-culling/docs/README.md

 **IfInside():** Checks if a rectangle is inside another one.

 Once we have the quadtree class we can start to implement it in the camera culling, to do so, we have to initialize a quadtree with a rect of the size of the map or the area where we want to apply it.
 Then we have to insert all the entities and finally call the ```PushCollisionVector``` with the camera rectangle.
 This way, it will check which elements are inside the camera and it will return them in a list, and that list will be the elements that will have to be printed.

+Now we should be able to only render things inside the camera in an efficent way.

+## Other improvements

 * Loading textures is so expensive and now we have a texture loaded for every entity.
 A possible solution is to have only the textures we will use, and set by an id the texture that you need.
 For example texture 0 to background, 1 to player, 2 to objects and 3 to npc's.
 * There are a lot of sorting methods and a lot of type of containers.
 Sorting vectors doing sort() function is expensive.
 You have to study which container and sorting method adjust better to your game.
 Here you have some links to different types of sorting methods.